Expand all

 Administrative tasks

 Document the discussions in a file note (Contact/Worker, Modified Work/Claimant and Contact/Employer, Modified Work/Employer).
+Refer to the appropriate procedure: To refer to an industry specialist complete the Industry Specialist Referral (FM555J) form on the eCO Create Referral screen.
+Refer to the Community Support Program site on the internal Electronic Workplace.
 Send the appropriate letter(s): - CL016 series

 |